mciach/masserstein/README.md

 python3 setup.py install --user
 ```

-This will install the `masserstein` package for the current user, as well as create the files `WSDistance` and `WSDeconv` in the current directory.
+This will install the `masserstein` package for the current user, as well as the applications `WSDistance` and `WSDeconv`.

 # Commandline usage